QuTech-Delft/OpenSquirrel/CONTRIBUTING.md

-We recommend to work on a feature branch and pull request from there.
+We recommend working on a feature branch and pull request from there.

 ## Create a feature branch